pydio/pydio-doc-admin-guide/2_running_cells_in_production/8_cluster_setup/6_cluster_example_k8s.md

 Helm commands will automatically use the kubeconfig configuration.

 ## Install using Helm

+Refer to the [quick install page](./kubernetes-quick-install) for more information.

 The cells helm charts can be used to deploy a ReplicaSet of Cells stateless servers.
 Using helm3 you can add the Cells Helm repo as follows :